cjneely10/EukMetaSanity/INSTALLATION.md

 ```

 The configure script should ask you to confirm the location of your installation, as well as to select your search
 engine.
-Select 2 for `RMBlast`, and provide the path as `/path/to/miniconda3/envs/EukMS/bin/` when requested.
+Select 2 for `RMBlast`, and provide the path as `/path/to/miniconda3/envs/EukMS/bin/` when requested
+(substituting for the proper path on your system).

 The `download-data.py` script is provided to download all other required base data.
 Run the script to download the
 required databases: